PyWavelets/pywt/doc/regression/wp2d.rst

 Collecting nodes
 ~~~~~~~~~~~~~~~~

-We can get all nodes on the particular level using the `get_level` method:
+We can get all nodes on the particular level using the
+:meth:`WaveletPacket2D.get_level` method:

     * 0 level - the root `wp` node: